-New boundaries are in the course of being erected or set out around the site.
+New boundaries are to be erected or set out around the site.
 Exact details as to the extent of the grounds as well as ownership, rights and liabilities for the access roadway and it is assumed these will be clearly set out in the Title Deeds.

-It is understood that there are proposals to develop neighbouring redundant farm buildings for residential purposes.
+It is understood there is planning permission to develop the neighbouring redundant farm steading into two residential units.
 This can be investigated further to the satisfaction of the prospective purchaser.